Health Apps to Review

-Prescriptions can be costly, but using an app can help reduce what you pay.
+Prescriptions can be costly, but using a health app can help reduce what you pay.
 Here are three good choices:

 GoodRX lists the price of the medicine at local pharmacies near you.
 Even better it posts coupons you can use to save money.
 GoodRX allows users to save up to 80 percent, even with insurance.
 And it also will help you when buying medication for your pet.
 The app is free for iOS and Android.

 There is a lot of uncertainty and anxiousness these days.
-Taking a few minutes to unwind can make all the different in the world.
-Using one of these apps can help you do just that.
+Taking a few minutes to unwind can make all the difference in the world.
+Using one of these health apps can help you do just that.